phanclan/hashistack-ansible/roles/vault-configure/README.md

 curl -s $VAULT_SECONDARY_ADDR/v1/sys/replication/status | jq .data
 ```

 Cluster A should now be standby.
 Cluster B should now be active.

-Cluster A does not yet know that Cluster B should primary.
+NOTE: Cluster A does not, yet, know that Cluster B should be its primary.

 ---

+## ==> CONFIGURE CLUSTER A AS SECONDARY TO CLUSTER B

 ### Step 4: Generate a secondary activation token (Server B)